-With a summer camp-like atmosphere, the absence of certain modern conveniences and rustic accommodations, Asilomar State Beach and Conference Grounds may not be suitable for every visitor to the Monterey Bay area.
-But for those seeking a quiet respite from an often-stressful daily lifestyle, Asilomar might just be the idyllic setting they’ve long been searching for.
-It’s also one of the most fascinating hidden treasures in the Monterey Peninsula.
+With the absence of certain modern conveniences and rustic accommodations, Asilomar Conference Grounds may not be suitable for everyone.
+But if you’re seeking a quiet respite from their daily task, Asilomar might just be your idyllic setting.
+Moreover, it’s among the best hidden treasures within the Monterey Peninsula.
+Learn why Asilomar is worth a closer look.

 Asilomar Conference Grounds